Summer Academic Orientation (SAO)

 - Keep track of antirequisites so you do not risk losing credit for a course

 - Access to Courses: There may be extra enrollment conditions that restrict or delay your access to register in courses.
-These conditions are referred to as constraints.
-There are two types of constraints:
+These conditions are referred to as enrollment constraints.
+Refer to the Notes section in Draft My Schedule or when registering for a course to review the enrollment conditions for the course.

 - First Year Requirements: See Breadth Requirements for Bachelor Degrees in the Western Academic Calendar for an explanation of the First Year Program as well as overall Breadth Requirements necessary for Graduation.